FreeDSx/SNMP/README.md

 * Supports sending SNMPv1 and SNMPv2 traps (including inform requests).
 * Trap Sink server for receiving and processing incoming traps.

 The OpenSSL extension is required for privacy / encryption support.
+The GMP extension is required for 64-bit counters (BigCounter).

 # Documentation